MarieTemple-Boyer/Cannings/README.md

-# Cannings
+#Cannings

 Tools for understanding a Cannings model for the evolution of a population.
+A precise explanation of the model can be found in the path `extra_ressources/details_cannings_reproduction.pdf`.

 ## Cannings model used